Converse shoes are known for their retro look. In fact, some people think they look better dirty. But why do Converse shoes split and fall apart?

 To understand why Converse shoes split with their soles separating, you first need to understand how they are made in the first place.

-First of all, you need to understand the Converse All-Stars are made using a vulcanizing process, which basically “welds” the major rubber pieces together using heat.
+First of all, you need to understand that Converse All-Stars are made using a vulcanizing process, which basically “welds” the major rubber pieces together using heat.

 The major pieces are the rubber sole, the foxing, and the upper.